Not what I will, but what You will.

-The aroma of horse hair overwhelmed me as I buried my face in Princess’ mane.
+The aroma of horsehair overwhelmed me as I buried my face in Princess’ mane.
 She grasped my ponytail scrunchie with her muzzle, slid it off, and waved it triumphantly.
 If a horse could laugh, she was doing it.
 This was a deliberate move on her part to cheer me up.
 I would have joined her celebratory disposition, but I knew we only had days together.
-I was moving out of state, and she would not be travelling with us.
+I was moving out of state, and she would not be traveling with us.
 A tear traced my cheek.
 I couldn’t even tell her!

 “God,” I said, “What do I do?
 Princess needs a new home too.”